j0rd1smit/j0rd1smit.github.io/content/blog/2022-11-06-autograd-engine-from-scratch/index.md

 ## Back propagation

-Backpropagation is an algorithm that is used to automatically calculate the derivatives of functions.
+Backpropagation is an algorithm that automatically calculates the functions' derivatives.
-It works by constructing a computational graph of the network and then iteratively calculating the gradients of each node based on the chain rule.
+It works by constructing a computational graph and then iteratively calculating the gradients of each node based on the chain rule.
-I can imagine that you're already thinking: "Well that sound a bit vague to me".
+I can imagine that you're already thinking: "Well, that sounds a bit vague to me".
 So let's see how this work using a running example.
 We want to calculate the derivatives of $L$ with respect to every $x_i$: